 All that noise that hurt the ears of the Telegram editorial board is, in fact, an essential feature of any democracy worthy of the name.
 It is, to be sure, a very necessary and very natural expression of a thriving society where people can argue about ideas, have strong disagreements and then find a middle ground that allows everyone to move forward.

 Compare to the current goings on in Newfoundland and Labrador.
 The legislature sits for a handful of days a year.
 When it does sit, as in the eight day wonder just completed, the members spoke about a handful of pathetic bills that did little more than change the punctuation is some straight-forward bills.
-They spoke about those bills – debate is hardly the word for it - they did so with some of the most incoherent speeches delivered in this or any other legislature on the planet.
+They spoke about those bills – debate is hardly the word for it - with some of the most incoherent speeches delivered in this or any other legislature on the planet.

 At the same time, the governing Conservatives are busily working to avoid having any sort of open political competition within their own party for the Premier’s job recently vacated in an unseemly haste by Danny Williams.
 These denizens of the proverbial smoke-filled rooms and politicians like Jerome Kennedy and Darin King are afraid.

-They are afraid not only of debate, perhaps, but of their own inability, ultimately, to bring people together.
 They seem to be genuinely distrustful of politics itself.
 After all, debate and reconciliation, are core features of politics in a democratic society.

 Seriously.